patrickkunka/mixitup/docs/mixitup.md

 `mixitup(container [,config] [,foreignDoc])`

-The `mixitup()` "factory" function creates individual instances of MixItUp ("mixers"), which are returned with the function is called.
+The `mixitup()` "factory" function creates and returns individual instances of MixItUp, known as "mixers", on which API methods can be called.

-Various API methods can then be called on the returned mixer instance.

-When loading MixItUp via a script tag, the factory function is accessed as the global variable `mixitup`.
-When using a module loader such as Browserify or RequireJS however, the factory function is exported directly into your module when you require the MixItUp library.
+When loading MixItUp via a script tag, the factory function is accessed via the global variable `mixitup`.
+When using a module loading system (e.g. ES2015, CommonJS, RequireJS), the factory function is exported into your module when you require the MixItUp library.

 |   |Type | Name | Description
 |---|--- | --- | ---